Michaelhouse: Sporting facilities

 These include six turf cricket pitches, two artificial astroturf hockey surfaces, a heated swimming pool (12 lanes by 25 metres), a heated water polo pool, eight tennis courts, a weight training facility, a six court squash complex, a golf driving range with artificial putting green, an indoor sports centre (used primarily for basketball and indoor hockey - the facility also houses four artificial surface indoor cricket practice nets) and a dam for canoeing.

 Hosting of Paraguay national football team

 The nearby Woodridge Estate hosted the Paraguay team for the 2010 FIFA World Cup, and Michaelhouse was chosen to be the team's training base for the tournament.

 Alumni organisation

 Since the school was founded in 1896, it has produced approximately 8700 alumni.
 Around 6650 are living.
 Alumni are members of the Michaelhouse Old Boys' Club.
 The Club was founded on Whit Monday, 1 June 1903.
 The School's Founder (Reverend James Cameron Todd) was the Club's first President.
 The Club is headquartered in the Heritage Centre on the school campus.

-It has a global presence with 11 regional branches and 16 regional affiliations across six continents.

-The Old Boys' Club is driven by its Club for Life mantra.
-The mantra seeks to create an environment to: ask for help, offer help, share knowledge, share memories, do good business and be a force for good in the world.